ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Using Multicast Endpoints

-To use multicast, a Preconnection is first created with the Local/Remote Endpoint specifying the multicast group and destination port number and whether ASN/SSN is intended.
+To use multicast, a Preconnection is first created with the Local/Remote Endpoint specifying the ASN/SSN multicast group and destination port number.

 Calling Initiate() on that Preconnection creates a Connection that can be used to send messages to the multicast group.
 The Connection object that is